rajalami/continuous-flower-model/README.md

 Flower prediction model that can be trained with new data continuously.
 Uses terraform to load 3 containers into Azure.
-Simple Ui that can be used to load picture and to predict the correct flower category with .keras model.
-If predicted incorrectly, new model can be trained with same picture, new model will be used in next prediction.
+Simple UI that can be used to load picture and to predict the correct flower category with .keras model.
+If predicted incorrectly, new model can be trained with same picture.
+New model will be used in next prediction.

 <!---
 # Kasvimallin käyttöönotto, sekä alasajo Azuressa.